 - Distribute the estate to the beneficiaries.

-At Seatons, we can help advise on each of these areas and offer a tailored service in line with your specific requirements.
+At Seatons, we can help advise on each of these areas and offer a tailored service to suit your specific requirements.

-Executors have to ascertain the value of the deceased’s estate and this includes obtaining valuations of all their assets and liabilities.
+Executors have to ascertain the value of the deceased’s estate, which involves obtaining valuations of all their assets and liabilities.
 This will include bank and building society accounts, shares, cars, houses, jewellery and furniture.

 Everything that the deceased owned needs to be included by the executor.
-Certain assets that are jointly owned can pass automatically to others on death; such as a house that is jointly owned by a husband and wife, provided they are beneficial joint tenants.
+Certain assets that are jointly owned can pass automatically to the surviving owner(s); such as a house that is jointly owned by a husband and wife, provided that they are beneficial joint tenants.

 Information will usually only be released by organisations to the executor if a certified copy of the death certificate is produced.

 Unless the estate is very small, and under £5,000, organisations will not hand over the deceased’s assets to the executor without an official document from the Probate Registry of the High Court, which confirms that the executor is entitled to handle the deceased’s affairs.
 This is usually referred to as a Grant of Probate, if there is a will, or a Grant of Letters of Administration, if there is no will.
 In order to obtain a Grant, the Court will normally want to see the following four documents:-

 - The last original will (if there is one);